-In order that the approval remains relevant to the planning intent for the area, the approval shall lapse 5 years after the determination date of this approval on 31 December 2016 2019 unless building, engineering or construction work relating the works authorised by works the subject of any related project approval or development consent application are physically commenced on the land, on or before that lapse date.
-The Director-General Secretary may extend this lapse date if the proponent demonstrates to the satisfaction of the Director-General value of the site at the date the approval would otherwise lapse.
+In order that the approval remains relevant to the planning intent for the area, the approval shall lapse on 31 December 2016 2019 unless building, engineering or construction work relating the works authorised by works the subject of any related project approval or development consent application are physically commenced, on the land, on or before that lapse date.
+The Director-General Secretary may extend this lapse date if the proponent demonstrates to the satisfaction of the Director-General Secretary that the project remains current, appropriate and reflective of the best use of the site at the date the approval would otherwise lapse.